KTH/devops-course/contributions/demo/week6/khedair-arkhang/README.md

 Software projects rely on external packages that require continuous updates.
 Managing these manually can lead to security vulnerabilities, outdated dependencies, and unnecessary effort.

 This demo showcases how **Renovate** automates dependency management across different languages and project structures.
-We will demonstrate Renovate using **Java, Node.js, and Python** projects.
+We will demonstrate Renovate using **Java and Node.js** projects.

 The demo will cover:

 * **Java:** a backend project using external dependencies.
 * **Node.js:** a monorepo containing both a backend and frontend.
-* **Python:** two separate projects, where one is a library and the other uses the library as a dependency.
-We will release a new version of the library and demonstrate Renovate detecting the new version and automatically proposing an update to the dependent project's `requirements.txt`.

 We will also demonstrate CI validation, update grouping, lock-file maintenance, and different policies for patch, minor, and major updates.